Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 It’s for control.

-Homeowners have very little control over future utility rates, infrastructure costs, fuel riders, or the growing demand pressures created by things like data centers and electrification.
+Homeowners have very little control over future utility rates, infrastructure costs, fuel riders, or the growing demand pressures from data centers and electrification.
 Utilities across the country are already increasing spending to serve that demand, and those costs do not disappear.
 They show up in future bills.

 Solar will not erase every energy bill.
-But it can let you own a meaningful share of your power production instead of renting all of it forever from a system whose price you do not control.
+But it can let you own a meaningful share of your power production instead of renting it all forever from a system whose price you do not control.

 That is why the smartest way to think about solar in 2026 is not “Did the incentive get worse?”